4 Success Habits to Maximize Your Potential

 Success Habit #2

 In addition, address self-limiting behaviors.
-To consistently succeed, we all need to raise an awareness of the things that we don’t do which keeps us from achieving our goals.
+To consistently succeed, we all need to raise an awareness of the things that we do not do that keeps us from achieving our goals.
 We can use this information to make conscious changes in our behavior.

 Success Habit #3